 Cook Islands Sports and National Olympic Committee has chartered flights to take the athletes and officials directly to Apia.

-Lawyer Norman George said arrangements had already been made by Cook Islands Sports and National Olympic Committee officials with regard to his client, the accused woman.
+Lawyer Norman George said arrangements had already been made by Cook Islands Sports and National Olympic Committee officials with regard to the accused woman.

-Justice Manarangi granted name suppression, to allow the defendant to participate in the Pacific Games.
+Justice Manarangi granted name suppression, to allow the defendant to travel to the Pacific Games.

 But Cook Islands News understands there are questions about whether the defendant will even board the flight to Apia.